MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 It is based in Montréal, Canada, and has offices in Europe and the United States.

-During this Hackfest, we focused on their main product, Orckestra Commerce Cloud (OCC), a unified commerce platform enabling retailers to create seamless shopping experiences for their customers online, on mobile, and in stores.
+During this Hackfest, we focused on their main product, Orckestra Commerce Cloud (OCC), a unified commerce platform enabling retailers to create seamless shopping experiences for their customers online, on mobile, and in store.

 ### Architecture overview